puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-supported-languages.md

 # Microsoft Edge language support

-This article lists the supported languages for the next version of Microsoft Edge.
+This article shows how you can use Microsoft Edge settings to add a supported language to the browser.
+Microsoft Edge supports 96 languages on Windows and 90 languages on macOS.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

+## Add a supported language to Microsoft Edge

+Use the following steps to see the list of supported languages and then add a language to Microsoft Edge.

+1. On the browser menu bar, click the ellipsis (**...**) or type **Alt+F** to open the "Settings and more" menu.
+2. Under **Settings**, click **Languages**.
+3. Under **Languages**, click **Add languages** to see the list of languages you can add.
+4. In the **Add languages** list, you can search for a language (**Search languages**) or use the use the scroll bar to find the language you want to add.
+5. When you find the language, select the checkbox for the language and then click **Add**.
+The language you added will appear at the bottom of the list of **Preferred languages** that are already set for Microsoft Edge.
+Websites you visit will appear in the first language in the list that they support.

+### Change preferred languages

+You can reorder your language preferences, get Microsoft Edge to offer translations, and see Microsoft Edge in a specific language.
+To change a language setting, click the ellipsis (**...**) next to the language to open for "More actions".
+Depending on the language, you will see one or more of the following options:

+- Display Microsoft Edge in this language.
+  - On Windows, select this box and then click **Restart**.
+  - On macOS, Microsoft Edge is displayed in the preferred language of your system.
+You can change the language in **System Preferences>Language & Region**.
+Restart Microsoft Edge.
+- Offer to translate pages in this language.
+This option is only available if you enable the **Offer to translate pages that aren't in a language you read**.
+- Move to the top
+- Move up
+- Remove

+> [!NOTE]
+> You can also set up spellcheck options (**Check Spelling**) based on your preferred language settings.

 ## Foreign language translator extension

-You can use the [Translator for Microsoft Edge](https://www.microsoft.com/p/translator-for-microsoft-edge/9nblggh4n4n3) extension to translate foreign language web pages and text selections for more than 60 languages.
+In addition to using a foreign language in the browser, you can use the [Translator for Microsoft Edge](https://www.microsoft.com/p/translator-for-microsoft-edge/9nblggh4n4n3) extension to translate foreign language web pages and text selections for more than 60 languages.

 > [!NOTE]
 > If the translator extension doesn't work after installation, restart Microsoft Edge.
 If the extension still doesn't work, provide feedback through the Feedback Hub.

 ## Supported languages

-Microsoft Edge supports all of the same languages as Windows 10.

-> [!TIP]
-> To see the list of supported languages and add a language to Microsoft Edge:<br> Go to *edge://settings/languages* and then click **Add languages**.

 The following table lists the languages that are supported by Microsoft Edge.